imv7/RaceCondition_1/README.md

 exploit_bank.exploit()

-How to Run
+## How to Run
-To run the vulnerable bank script: python bank.py
+To run the vulnerable code:
+python bank.py

-To run the exploit script:
+To run the exploit code:
 python exploit.py